 Lumen is another newbie for me.
 Owned by Will Henry who also owns one of my favorite restaurants in Los Alamos, Pico.
-The 2014 Lumen Pinot Noir, Sierra Madre Vineyard, Santa Maria Valley is bright and like the Lumen name it luminates the fruit from the Sierra Madre vineyard in Santa Maria.
+The 2014 Lumen Pinot Noir, Sierra Madre Vineyard, Santa Maria Valley is bright and like the Lumen name, it illuminates the fruit from the Sierra Madre Vineyard in Santa Maria.

 Revisiting Old Friends:

 I have tried many of the wines from Summerland Winery at other events.
 At this wine tasting, two of their Pinots captured my fancy and both were from Summerland’s estate vineyard in Sta.
 Rita Hills.
 They were the 2014 Summerland Pinot Noir, Theresa-Noelle, Sta.
 Rita Hills and the 2014 Pinot Noir, Theresa-Noelle, Proprietors Reserve, Sta.
 Rita Hills.
 Both were very drinkable and displayed wonderful red fruits flavors.